kkai/web-source/content/post/2020-02-18-augmented-humans.md

 On Sunday, just we met (only 2 people, disinfection materials, social distancing and mask wearing in place) to pre-record [Stelarc's Keynote](https://www.youtube.com/watch?v=p44RVyD5Qt8)

+{{< youtube p44RVyD5Qt8 >}}

 {{< figure src="/images/stelarc_ear.jpg" title="Stelarc showing the ear on his arm during the AHS keynote." >}}

 The keynote was streamed on Monday morning.
 Stelarc was available during the streaming to answer questions in the chat and also took several questions after it over Zoom.
 I was suprised how well it worked.

 The chat worked as a perfect back channel, a lot of researchers engaged posed questions and provided interesting insights.